 - Set the ramekins in a baking dish.

-- Remove from the oven and let cool.
+Remove the pan from the oven and let the puddings cool.

 - Serve cold with a dollop of whipped coconut milk, dusted with powdered cocoa and a sprig of mint.